 The cost of each event, per sailor, is shown on the signup page in the event description.
 Weekend training fees are the same every weekend.
 However, clinic and regatta fees vary based on LISOTs cost (airline tickets, meals and accommodation), and the number of sailors signed up.

 Weekend training fees are always posted as a per-day fee.
-Travel events and clinics are always posted as a per-event fee and are often listed as "TBD" on calendar, and not finalized until a few weeks before the event, when we know the number of sailors attending and the corresponding budget.
+Travel events and clinics are always posted as a per-event fee and are often listed as "TBD" on the calendar, and not finalized until a few weeks before the event, when we know the number of sailors attending and the corresponding budget.
 As a rule-of-thumb, assume that a clinic or regatta fee will not be less than the regular daily weekend equivalent fee.

 Unlike many yacht club junior programs, LISOT fees do not include fees or registration required by a regatta organizer.
-You MUST register for each regatta directly with the regatta host, including payment of all regatta fees.
+You MUST register for each regatta directly with the regatta host, including payment of all regatta registration fees.

 As you can imagine, coordinating the logistics of coaches, coach boats, travel and such is a significant undertaking.
 It is, therefore, critically important that LISOT know, as far in advance as possible, how many sailors are planning to attend any given event.
 To manage this planning process, each event has a cancellation/late sign up date noted as part of the event description (e.g., cancellation/late sign up deadline is XX days prior to this event).
 This deadline signifies the point after which you will incur a cost if you cancel, and may incur an add'l cost if you sign up inside the deadline.